Your Synopsis Should Not Be These 3 Things

 So here’s a quick rundown of what the synopsis is NOT:

-1) The inside of the book jacket.
+1) The back of a book cover.

 When writing a synopsis for a script, the most important element to bring out is the story.
 Prose, atmosphere, mood, theme…these elements are less important in pitching through a synopsis than expressing what happens to whom – intertwining plot and character.

 So instead of focusing on flowery language and the interior thoughts of your characters, get to the plot quickly.
+The goal is to get the script reader intereted in how the story you summarized in your synopsis can be excecuted in your script.

 2) A three-sentence “TV guide” description.